Jonathan Mostow

 Jonathan Mostow (born November 28, 1961) is an American film director, screenwriter, and producer.
-He has directed films such as Breakdown, U-571, Terminator 3: Rise of the Machines, and Surrogates.
+He has directed films such as Breakdown (1997), U-571 (2000), Terminator 3: Rise of the Machines (2003), and Surrogates (2009).

 Early life

 Mostow was born in Woodbridge, Connecticut.
 His father George Daniel Mostow was a mathematician, and his mother is a social worker.
 He graduated from Harvard University.
 He also trained at the American Repertory Company and the Lee Strasberg Institute.
 He grew up in a Conservative Jewish household.

 Career

 In 1989, Mostow directed a direct-to-video horror comedy, Beverly Hills Bodysnatchers.

-He was originally attached to direct The Game (1997), with Kyle MacLachlan and Bridget Fonda for the lead roles.
-However, he ended up being an executive producer of the David Fincher-directed film.
+Mostow was originally attached to direct The Game (1997), with Kyle MacLachlan and Bridget Fonda for the lead roles.
+However, he ended up being an executive producer after David Fincher came on to direct.
 In 1997, he directed Breakdown, a thriller film starring Kurt Russell.
 Around the same time, he signed a deal with Universal Pictures.
 Both Mostow and Lieberman received a TV deal, via his Mostow/Lieberman Productions company to Studios USA.

 In 2000, Mostow directed a World War II-era submarine film, U-571.
 He assembled a cast including Matthew McConaughey, Bill Paxton, Harvey Keitel, TC Carson, and Jon Bon Jovi.
 The film topped the U.S. box office chart.

-In 2003, he directed the third installment of The Terminator film series, Terminator 3: Rise of the Machines, which starred Arnold Schwarzenegger.
+In 2003, Mostow directed the third installment of the Terminator film series, Terminator 3: Rise of the Machines, which starred Arnold Schwarzenegger.

 Mostow co-wrote a comic book series, The Megas, with John Harrison.
 Illustrated by Peter Rubin, it was published on Virgin Comics in 2008.

-He returned to direct another film, Surrogates, in 2009.
+Mostow returned to direct another film, Surrogates, in 2009.
 Based on the comic book series, it starred Bruce Willis.

-In 2017, he directed The Hunter's Prayer, an action thriller film starring Sam Worthington.
+In 2017, Mostow directed The Hunter's Prayer, an action thriller film starring Sam Worthington.